Open-Science-Training-Handbook/Open-Science-Training-Handbook_ES/TranslationGuide/README.md

 ## Translation guide for the Open Science training handbook
-The translation into Spanish is coordinated by: Name + contact; If you would like to contribute to the translation, you need to fork the repository to your own.
+The translation into Spanish is coordinated by: Name + contact;

+If you would like to contribute to the translation, you need to fork the repository to your own.
 There you can overwrite the content and send us a change/pull request with a short description of the change (e.g. translation of chapter...).
 The coordinator will check your suggestion and commit the change to the main version.
+Please contact the coordinator before you start to avoid duplication efforts.
 You can edit on Github either using a the Desktop App or directly online (click on the README.md and then edit on the right-hand side).

 # Translation progress